larowlan/menu_block/README.txt

   with the 2nd level or deeper will only be visible when the trail to the active menu item is in the block's tree.

+Maximum depth
+  From the starting level, specify the maximum depth of the tree.
+Blocks with a maximum depth of 1 will just be a single un-nested list of links with none of those links' children displayed.

+Advanced options:

 Make the starting level follow the active menu item
   If the active menu item is deeper than the level specified above, the starting level will follow the active menu item.
 Otherwise, the starting level of the tree will remain fixed.

-Maximum depth
-  From the starting level, specify the maximum depth of the tree.
-Blocks with a maximum depth of 1 will just be a single un-nested list of links with none of those links' children displayed.

 Expand
   All children of this menu will be expanded.